Simple Examples Using the RasterExpressionEvaluator Transformer

 Raster2.png

 This expression multiples each band by 1.5.
-Note that this method should be used cautiously - if there are bright areas in the image, they will reach or exceed the maximum value (255 in my example), which will make them purely white (255, 255, 255 in case of RGB24), and the information in those areas will be lost.
+Note that this method should be used cautiously - if there are bright areas in the image, they will reach or exceed the maximum value (255 in my example), which will make them purely white (255, 255, 255 in the case of RGB24), and the information in those areas will be lost.

 Example 3: Color Correction